-Northern Ireland royalists on The Mall ahead of coronation
+Northern Ireland royalists on The Mall ahead of Coronation

 Catherine Grant travelled from Portadown on Thursday with her husband Jason and their children, two-year-old Sophia and four-month-old Will.

-"We didn't want to leave the children behind at home when we wanted to be here - and we just thought it would be a lovely memory for them to say they were here for the king's coronation," Catherine told BBC News NI.
+"We didn't want to leave the children behind at home when we wanted to be here - and we just thought it would be a lovely memory for them to say they were here for the king's Coronation," Catherine told BBC News NI.

 "Catherine plans to be down at three or four am on Saturday but I will stay in the hotel until the morning and then come down with the children," said Jason.